pt-br/relay-mutation-guide/README.md

 ```
 **Explanation**: At the first moment it could be strange for you, but it will make sense.

-First of all, there's an order of this methods execution, and I'll be explainig them at the same order they are executed.
+First of all, there's a sequence of the methods execution - I'll be explainig them at the same order they are executed.
+Also, part of these functions will be responsible to *send* data and other part will be *handling* the application after that the modifications happen.

-Firstly, we declare a static object called `fragments`.
+- Firstly, we declare a static object called `fragments`.
+We are sending a GraphQL fragment for this object, specificaly, an `User` fragment, because our mutation needs to know what is the `id` of the `User` that will be mutating.
+(Ok, we only have one `User` on this guide, but imagine this mutation handling an application that contains more than 1 `User`, it would require the `id` to know which `User` would be receiving a new `Phone`.

+- The `getMutation()` method uses the `Relay.QL`(you can read more about this <a href="https://facebook.github.io/relay/docs/api-reference-relay-ql.html#content">here</a>) method to specify which mutation we'll be operating.
+Remember when we exported our mutation into our Root Mutation?
+That's what we must use here.

+- getVariables()